 Traditionally, applications remained in-house at fixed locations protected with a well defined perimeter.
 To enhance user experience (customer, employees and remote workforce), enterprises used WAN optimization techniques, for example techniques like TCP optimization, compression and caching.
 This worked well with relatively small capacity WAN links.
-All these techniques worked in favour of ICT, as cost of bandwidth was exceptionally high when compared to the cost of deploying WAN optimizers.
+All these techniques worked in favour of ICT, as the cost of bandwidth was exceptionally high when compared to the cost of deploying WAN optimizers.

 Enterprises with distributed locations across the world deployed these WAN optimizers to increase the efficiency of WAN and deliver better user experience.
-WAN optimization techniques have become irrelevant in the current scenario as the cost benefit of deploying these is no longer valid.
+WAN optimization techniques have become irrelevant in the current scenario as the cost benefit of deploying these are no longer valid.
 It worked out to be far more inexpensive to increase the bandwidth rather than deploy WAN optimizers to optimize and increase the efficiency of the existing bandwidth.
 However the scenario today is significantly different.

-Enterprise demand constant supply of bandwidth.
-Cloud and Internet are the norm today in the world of digital.
+Enterprise demand a constant supply of bandwidth.
+Cloud and Internet are the norms today in the world of digital.
 Any kind of internet congestion means your business takes a massive hit in its bottom line.
 According to Gartner, the average cost of network downtime is around $5,600 per minute.
 That is around $300,000 per hour.
 Apart from the monetary costs, IT downtime can significantly result in

 - Overall business productivity